vitaly-t/pg-promise/README.md

 <img align="right" width="190" height="190" src="https://upload.wikimedia.org/wikipedia/commons/a/a8/Pg-promise.jpg">

-* Streamlined database code structure, thanks to full [Promise] integration;
+* Streamlined database code structure, thanks to [Promise];
-* Robust, declarative approach to handling results from every single query;
+* Robust, declarative approach to handling results from queries;
-* Database connections are managed automatically in every usage case;
+* Database connections are managed automatically for every query;
 * Functions, Procedures and Transactions are all fully supported.

 # Installing